syahiramzar/mybloodindex_project/README.md

 8. Update `home/airflow/airflow.cfg` file to include DAGs in the newly created folder as in 6.

-9. For first time or after EC2 reboot, use these commands to run:
+9. From root directory, use these commands to run:

   * `nohup python blood_telebot.py &` - run telegram-bot 24/7 in the background.
   * `airflow db init` - initialize airflow database.